MousaviLaleh/UFOs/README.md

 Using JavaScript visual functionality to build a dynamic webpage and manipulate the data by adding filters.

 ## Overview of Project
-The purpose of this project was to provide a more in-depth analysis of UFO sightings by allowing users to filter for multiple criteria at the same time, in addition to the date.
-We will add table filters for the city, state, country, and shape.
+This project focuses on building a dynamic webpage that accepts user inputs and adjusts accordingly to display information about UFO sightings. <br/>
+In order to perform their analysis, users will be able to filter the UFO sightings table based on multiple criteria such as the event date, city, state, country and shape.
 <br/>

 ### Link to webpage